sipsmi/qmxwidget/README.md

 ![1.00](qmx.png)

-This little widget exploits the latest QMX CAT codes ( LCD read, power, swr ) and supplements the control FLRIG curently has.
+This little widget exploits the latest QMX CAT codes ( LCD read, power, swr ) and supplements the control FLRIG currently has.
-It will eventually support two modes, direct and via Flrig, but for now only XML-RPC via Flrig
+It will eventually support two modes, direct and via Flrig, but for now only XML-RPC via Flrig.

+The code has been modfied to send frequency data to SDR++ program via its rigctld emulation server.
+This therefore adds a bandscope to the QMX.
+If this is enbaled it sends commands to the QMX to ensure audio card is in I/Q mode.
+Instructions to configure SDR++ to follow\...

 ![1.00](arch2.png)